top of page

 Emory Splash

 Day-long event where middle and high school students have the opportunity to take a variety of STEM-related classes taught by Emory students.
-Classes are typically 45 minutes long and will cover a wide range of topics.
+Classes are typically 45 minutes long and use creative, engaging strategies to teach topics such as biochemistry, physics and other STEM topics.

 Data Detectives